ravi0531rp/B_Hackerrank-Solutions-Python-Section/README.md

 # Hackerrank-Solutions
- Pythonic Solutions to some of the Problems on Hackerrank
+ Pythonic Solutions to some of the Problems on Hackerrank Python Section